akyriako/typesense-operator/README.md

 ### TypesenseCluster

-Typesense Kubernetes Operator is controlling the lifecycle of multiple Typesense instances in the same Kubernetes cluster by introducing `TypesenseCluster`, a new Custom Resource Definition:
+TyKO is controlling the lifecycle of multiple Typesense instances in the same Kubernetes cluster by introducing `TypesenseCluster`, a new Custom Resource Definition:

 ![image](https://github.com/user-attachments/assets/841ad290-0401-4d7c-b85f-60a219ba88c5)